We caught up with the brilliant and insightful Alan Bertaux a few weeks ago and have shared our conversation below.

 Image Credits

-These are personal photographs, which require no external credit.
+These are personal photographs of artwork framed by our company, and therefore require no external credit.